 People tend to measure how effectively they've worked out by how sore they are the following days.
-Let me ask you: How good is a workout that leaves you so sore that you can't workout for the next 3 days?
+Let me ask you: How good is a workout that leaves you so sore that you can't work out for the next 3 days?
 One of the essential components (click here for the other 4 components) of a fire rescue workout is a strategic plan.
 An essential part of that plan must address not only how-to workout but how to recover.
-Over the 20+ years of training clients and athletes I've learned two very important lessons about recovery.
-These lessons will help you see and feel the best results.
+Here are two essential lessons every firefighter, EMT and medic needs to discover when it comes to recovery.